Bradley-Butcher/elicit/README.md

 cd user_interface/client
 npm run serve
 ```
-### Defining a Schema
+### Defining Schemas

-In order to extract a variable from a transcript, you must define:
+The existing labelling functions in Elicit have been designed to be "zero-shot".
+There is no training data required to get started.
+You therefore must define a set of schemas to

 - A set of questions to ask in order to extract the information.
 - A set categories which the answer can take (alternatively "raw" or "continuous" if the answer is a string or number respectively).